spencerschafer/bootcamps/d00/ex01/README.md

 (i.e. contact 1 will be contact[0] in the array as 1 has been added to the index).

-- Note 6, line 165: This if-statement has been optimised to only search the contacts that have been added. (i.e. if array has only 3 contacts, only search from 1 - 3 contacts, and not 1- 8.
+- Line 165, Note 7: This if-statement has been optimised to only search the contacts that have been added. (i.e. if array has only 3 contacts, only search from 1 - 3 contacts, and not 1- 8.
 Note that 1 - 3 will be 0 - 2 in the array).